Appendix O: Notices and Signs

 - No placement on property not owned by the College, or on College land (e.g., posters on stakes) unless specific permission is given by the Director of Communications, at least 48 hours in advance of the event or intended date of posting.

 - No stapling, nailing, or the like to wood surfaces (e.g. doors).
-Thumbtacks on bulletin boards and masking tape on smooth surfaces are recommended.
+Thumbtacks on bulletin boards and masking tape on smooth surfaces are required.

 - Posters may be hung on the exterior doors of all residence halls and academic buildings.
-They may not be hung on exterior doors of Atkinson Hall, Atkinson Museum, Bortz Library, Cabell House, College Church, Graham Hall, Kirk Athletic Center, Kirby Field House, or the Wilson Center.
+They may not be hung on exterior doors of Atkinson Hall, Atkinson Museum, Bortz Library, Cabell House, College Church, Graham Hall, Johns Auditorium, Kirk Athletic Center, Kirby Field House, Settle Hall, or the Wilson Center.

 - Posters may be hung on public bulletin boards in Bagby Hall, Gilmer Hall, Graham Hall, the Maples, Morton Hall, and Winston Hall.